durr1602/gyoza/docs/source/installation.rst

 It is specific to both the version of gyōza deployed and the DMS project your want to analyze, and should make it easier to create a repository for improved reproducibility.
-The –tag argument accepts any branch or release version tag
+The ``--tag`` argument accepts any branch or release version tag

 ::